Dropbox

 Push it to premium

-Our products carry a premium price tag.
-It’s worth it, as long as we deliver something special.
+Our products aim to offer a premium experience for our customers.
 Be intentional about everything from code to copy.
 Prioritize quality, but don’t make a castle when a tent will do.
 Build with conviction, stay scrappy, fight for adoption, and keep iterating.

 Showcase